pangenome/odgi/docs/rst/tutorials/remove_artifacts_and_complex_regions.rst

 `De novo` assemblies may present errors (mis-assembled sequences, e.g., misjoins and erroneous insertions/deletions) or sequences that are difficult to align (e.g., centromeres).
 These issues lead to pangenome graphs with artifacts and/or very complex regions.
-To make the downstream analyses easier, as read mapping against the graph or graph visualization, pangenome graphs can be simplified by applying a set of ``odgi`` tools.
+To make the downstream analyses easier, for e.g. read mapping against the graph or graph visualization, pangenome graphs can be simplified by applying a set of ``odgi`` tools.

 .. warning::